These frequently asked questions are to help readers new to the Library. They cover:

 How can I see collection items at Boston Spa?

 - To request collection items held in storage, log in to the Library's main catalogue, Explore the British Library.
-Only items in the Document Supply Collection held on site at Boston Spa can be viewed in the Boston Spa Reading Room.
-These items have a shelfmark prefixed with 'Document Supply'.
+Only items shown as available for delivery to Boston Spa can be viewed in the Boston Spa Reading Room.
 Help with requesting is available on our website.

-- There is access to many online resources, including electronic resources and electronic journals, which are available on the Library’s computer terminals.
+- There is access to many electronic resources, which are available on the Library’s PCs in our Reading Room.

 How can I find out which items are held in the British Library’s collection?

 To find details of collection items we hold, use the Library's main catalogue, Explore the British Library.
 If you are having any difficulty using the main catalogue please view the Explore the British Library help.

 How many items can I order in advance?

 - By telephone: You can order 4 items in advance providing you give us at least 48 hours’ notice (excluding weekends) of your visit.

 How long will I have to wait for ordered materials?